macanepa/mcutils/README.md

 GitHub: http://github.com/macanepa

 # Documentation
-mcutils purpose is to ease the development cycle when creating console based programs with python.
+mcutils's purpose is to ease the development cycle when creating console based programs with python.

 ## Current features